7onn/hellofresh/README.md

 ### Metrics expectation

-We love see as much as indicators you can expose from the application, but please don't forget those metrics as we love see below
+We love to see as much as indicators you can expose from the application, but please don't forget those metrics as we love to see below:
-- Total incoming requests which are counted under 200.
-Similarly for 400 - 404 and 500
+- Total incoming requests are counted under 200.
+Similarly for 400 - 404 and 500.
-- Uptime of service which is rotated after every deployment time
+- Uptime of service which is rotated after every deployment time.

 ### Logging expectation

-- Ideally the HTTP status codes can be filtered from HTTP access logs
+- Ideally, the HTTP status codes can be filtered from HTTP access logs.
-- For those manipulation requests like PUT/POST please give us a proper reason whether they are processed or not
+- For those manipulation requests like PUT/POST please give us a proper reason whether they are processed or not.
-- Would be perfect if REQUEST ID field is appeared and searchable
+- Would be perfect if REQUEST ID field appears and searchable.

-We currently dealing with JSON Log format everyday but feel free to choose the one you are most familiar with
+We currently dealing with JSON Log format every day but feel free to choose the one you are most familiar with.

 ### Tracing expectation